Quantum Closeness Testing: A Streaming Algorithm and Applications: Preliminaries

-Such $M_i$ with dimension $\Pi_{j=1}^m d_j^n$ are called collective measurement which is usually not in the tensor product form, not even lying in the convex cone of the tensor product of $n$ semi-definite positive matrices.
-Although optimal information learning can usually be achieved by using collective measurements, they are usually hard to be implemented.
+An $M_i$ with the dimension $\Pi_{j=1}^m d_j^n$ is called a joint measurement, which usually does not in tensor product form, not even within the convex cone of the tensor product of $n$ semi-definite positive matrices.
+Although joint measurement can usually provide an optimal learning, implementing this scheme is usually hard.
+For example, the optimal tomography protocols and state certification protocols given in \cite{OW15,HHJ+16,OW16,OW17,BOW17} for $n$-qubit system require noiseless measurement on an \textit{exponential} number of copies of the quantum state.